Mihai-Solescu/data-pipeline-fwk/docs/instructions/storage.md

 - Define and document all error types (e.g., `FileLocked`, `OverwriteAttempt`, `DataNotFound`).
 - Integrate logging for all key events (cache hits, persistence, errors).
+- Use the `advanced-logger` package (see `vendor/advanced-logger`) as the single logger for this project.
+Do not use a mock logger; all logging should go through advanced-logger.
 - Write tests to trigger and verify each error and log output.

 ### 2.8.
 Garbage Collection (DO NOT IMPLEMENT THIS NOW)